Kvitekvist/FUS/README.md

 - Is XLodGen essential?
 I always only did TexGen then Dyndolod. -> Not essential, but you generate terrain LOD with xLODGen, tree and object LOD with DynDOLOD.
 - I see you are using USSEP from the Nexus, but I do not see the Skyrim VR - USSEP Compatibility Patch. -> USSEP thing is baked into cleaned master mod.
 - Did you address the Realm of Lorkham Unbound quest issue?
 I did not see Realm of Lorkhan - Unbound Quest Fix. -> Yes, unbound is merged into the list.
+- My game is broken, interiors are too dark! -> You probably ran LOOT, didn't you?
+Well time to start over.
+DO NOT RUN LOOT!

 # Changelog